andreabonvini/Notes/MachineLearningRestelli/Reinforcement_Learning_SHORT.md

   $$
    $\pi$ is greedy (there is a max) and $\overline{\pi}$ is $\epsilon$-greedy.

-  SARSA is an example of on-policy learning, so it learns the optimal policy based on the actions performed following igit pullts own policy.
+  SARSA is an example of on-policy learning, so it learns the optimal policy based on the actions performed following its own policy.
 It samples $A_{t+1}$ from its own policy.

   *SARSA Update Function*:
   $$